bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/map.md

 If `arg` is a function, bodo.jit will be applied to `arg`.
 If this JIT compilation fails for any reason, the mapping function will be run as a normal Python function.
-If the compilation succeeds, the JITted function will be used for the map and the overheads associated with running Python code from within the execution pipeline are avoided.
+If the compilation succeeds, the JIT compiled function will be used for the map and the overheads associated with running Python code from within the execution pipeline are avoided.

 !!! note